christianalfoni/immutable-store/README.md

 store.todos // []
 ```

-But you are not able to change the list in any way, it is completely immutable:
+But you are not able to change the list in any way, it is immutable:

 ```javascript
 var store = Store({